andromedaprotocol/andromeda-core/packages/andromeda-testing/README.md

 }
 ```

 The `admin_address` has ownership of the aOS and as such can make adjustments as required.
+It is also registered under the VFS as user `am`, therefore any ADOs registered with the admin address would be accessible via `~/am/...` when using the VFS.

 The next step is to add some ADOs to the setup, this can be done with the `store_ado` method: